futurelearn/frontend-exercise/README.md

 Completion
 ---------------
-To submit your work, you can either Zip it up and email it to us or submit a Pull Request.
+To submit your work, please send it to <tech.jobs@futurelearn.com>.